eckstrand/Rockafellian-Relaxation-Method/README.md

 ## Rockafellian Relaxation Method (RRM)

-See `scripts/mnist_adv.sh` for an example of how to execute `train.py` for on-prem HPC.
+See scripts/mnist_rrm.sh for an example of how to execute train.py for slurm HPC.
 The program can be executed stand-alone as well.

-A decription of program arguments can be found in the argument parsing section under `"__main__"` in `train.py`.
+A decription of program arguments can be found in the argument parsing section under "__main__" in train.py.

-Neural network and pyomo model instantiation can be found in `model.py`.
+Neural network and pyomo models can be found in model.py.

-Email `eric.eckstrand@nps.edu` for any questions or comments.
+Email eric.eckstrand@nps.edu for any questions or comments.

 ## Python Package Dependencies
 `tensorflow numpy matplotlib pandas pyomo scikit-learn`